SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 ![Report consumer walkthrough](../../../assets/images/report-consumer-sandbox-learning-path.png)

-## Activity 1: Open the HDB Resales report
+## Activity 1: Access the sandbox workspace and open the report

 ### Goal

-Find and open the HDB Resales report in the Fabric Sandbox Workspace.
+Access the Fabric Sandbox Workspace and open the HDB Resales report.

 ### Steps